 Parchment began in 1992 was published until 2014 and lay dormant til now.

-The first issue will be launched on July 20 featuring work by Stuart Ross, Robbie Chesick, Shel Krakofsky, Kenneth Sherman and others.
+The first issue features work by Stuart Ross, Robbie Chesick, Shel Krakofsky, Kenneth Sherman and others.
 Plus me.
-I’ll be reading at this exciting event.
+I’ll be one of the readers at the launch on July 20th.
+There will be of course be snacks.